emoncms/emoncms/readme.md

 - Wifi provides an in emoncms wifi configuration interface designed for use on the emonpi. git clone https://github.com/emoncms/wifi.git

+There are many other modules such as the event module and openbem (open source building energy modelling module) that are available, check out the emoncms repo list: https://github.com/emoncms

 **Older versions:**